runtimeverification/k/USER_MANUAL.md

 where:

 -   files and modules are denoted by double-bordered and single-borded boxes respectively;
--   file or module identifiers are denoted by `..`, and;
+-   file or module identifiers are denoted by double dots (`..`);
--   potential repititions are denoted by `...`.
+-   potential repititions are denoted by triple dots (`...`).

 In the end, we require that the file and module hierarchies both form a directed acyclic graph (DAG).
 This is, no file may recursively require itself, and likewise, no module may recursively import itself.

-Looking inside a module, we see that, abstractly speaking, we have two kinds of
-sentences:
+We now zoom in further to discuss the various kinds of sentences contained in K
+specifications:

-1.  sentences that define our system's state or data; these include:
+1.  sentences that define our *system's primitives*, including:

-    -   sort declarations
+    -   **sort declarations:** define new categories of primitive datatypes
-    -   Backus-Naur Form (BNF) productions
+    -   **Backus-Naur Form (BNF) grammar declarations:** define the operators that inhabit our primitive datatypes
-    -   lexical syntax declarations
-    -   syntax associativity declarations
-    -   syntax priority declarations
+    -   **lexical syntax declarations:** define lexemes/tokens for the lexer/tokenizer
-    -   configuration declarations
+    -   **syntax associativity declarations:** specify the associativity/grouping of our declared operators
+    -   **syntax priority declarations:** specify the priority of potential ambiguous operators

-2.  sentences that define our system's behavior; these include:
+2.  sentences that define our *system's state*, including:

-    -   context declarations
-    -   context alias declarations
-    -   rule declarations
+    -   **configuration declarations:** define labelled, hierarchical records using an nested XML-like syntax

+3.  sentences that define our *system's behavior*, including:

+    -   **context declarations:** describe how primitives and configurations can simplify
+    -   **context alias declarations:** define templates that can generate new contexts
+    -   **rule declarations:** define how the system transitions from one state to the next

 ### K Syntax Overview